Frequently Asked Questions

 Where is the TTU Study Abroad office located?

 The Study Abroad office is in the International Cultural Center, located at 601 Indiana Avenue.
-Study Abroad staff offices are in Suite 110 – just follow the signs for Study Abroad and speak with a receptionist for assistance.
+Study Abroad staff offices are in Suite 110.
+Follow the signs for Study Abroad, and speak with a receptionist for assistance.

 Can I afford to study abroad?

 Yes!
 The Study Abroad team is committed to offering programs that will fit a variety of student budgets, with some programs costing the same or less than the cost of attendance at Texas Tech.
-There are many ways to finance your experience with scholarships, financial aid, and/or loans.
-Visit our Financial Resources page and learn more.
+There are many ways to pay for your experience with scholarships, financial aid, and/or loans.
+Visit our Financial Resources webpages to learn more.

 Am I eligible to study abroad?

-In order to study abroad, you must have completed your first year at Texas Tech if you entered as a freshman.
+In order to study abroad, you must have completed your first year at Texas Tech if you entered as a first-year student.
 Transfer students must complete one semester on TTU's campus before studying abroad.
-Students must also have a minimum 2.5 GPA, or 2.75 if you are a Business student.
-Students must be in good disciplinary standing with the university for at the time of application to study abroad, and remain so throughout the study abroad term.
+Students must also have a minimum 2.5 GPA, or 2.75 if you are a Business major.
+Students must be in good disciplinary standing with the university for at the time of application to study abroad and remain so throughout the study abroad term.

 Do I need a passport to study abroad?